dobtco/wintersmith-knowledge-base/content/screendoor/projects/using_statuses.md

 Statuses are a helpful way to label and organize responses.
 You can configure your own statuses according to the needs of your project.
-For example, the "Apps Contest" demo project uses three statuses ("Open," "Lost," or "Won") to designate the current state of each response.
+For example, the "Apps Contest" demo project uses three statuses ("Open," "Lost," or "Won") to designate the current state of each contest entry (response).

 ## Managing statuses